mathiasverraes/lambdalicious/README.md

 - LISPlike Love for Lists!
 - Higher order functions baby!
-- Gloriously global!
+- Gloriously Global!
 Polluting your global namespace?
 Think of it as cleaning up your global namespace!
-- Allow you to write beautiful, elegant, and expressive code, with a high signal-to-noise rate!
-- Decorate, wrap, fork, copy/paste, borrow, steal shamelessly from smarter people than myself!

 ## FAQ